-Use MPW Box ONLY for MPW

-The MPW Box ("Burn Box")

-- Lab personnel are responsible for restocking their work spaces with MPW boxes, bags, tape and/or ties.
-MPW boxes, bags, tape and ties are located in the NIDA Medical Pathological Waste (MPW) Holding Area O2B416 for the BRC and the loading dock for Triad.
-If supplies are low in the restocking areas, please contact the Environmental Manager, Pittj@mail.nih.gov.
-The MPW box MUST NOT be used for disposal of general trash such as soda cans, paper, cardboard, bottles, etc., or for storage or moving laboratory equipment, office equipment, or household items The MPW box MUST NOT contain free liquids, or solids, such as ice, that may melt. - Only use provided MPW box.
-Please contact Pittj@mail.nih.gov for any questions and concerns

-Packing Procedure

-Pathological waste (tissues and carcasses) MUST be packaged separately from other MPW to avoid odors and sanitation problems

-- 1. Fold the flaps down on the outside of the box. - 2.
-Place TWO plastic bags (one inside the other) into the box and pull the bag tops down over the flaps - 3.
-A filled MPW box should weigh NO MORE than 40 pounds or be no more than 3/4 full - 4.
-Close each bag SEPARATELY.
-Twist plastic bag at the top, bend the twisted portion to form a loop, and seal using the plastic bag closure tie - 5.
-Close the box.
-Fold Flap A down into the box, fold the B Flaps over Flap A, push Flap C down to lock with Flap A - 6.
-PRINT your building, room number, and waste type (pathological or non-pathological) on the box top label area

-"Sharps" (needles, syringes, scalpel/razor blades, microfine pipette tips, etc.)

-Waste Management Procedures

-- Do not recap, bend, remove, or clip needles - Place intact needles and syringes in the sharps container: (small: NSN-6530-01-294-2865; medium: NSN-6530-01-274-5099).
-Do not use large sharps containers that may not fit in an MPW Box - Fill 3/4 full, snap the lid closed, and discard container in an MPW box - Do not compress or pack down materials in container - Items or apparatus that require a large sharp box, please contact DEP for the guidance (E.g., Da Vinci Surgical Apparatus). - Contact DEP for assistance for safe and proper disposal of sharps (needles & syringes) for personal use at work.

-Labware

-- Chemical decontamination - Submerge the labware for 30 minutes in an appropriate disinfectant solution - Collect disinfectant solution as chemical waste.
-It is prohibited to discard the disinfectant solution down the sink drain - Discard labware in Disposable Labware & Broken Glass box - If glassware/labware cannot be chemically decontaminated, it must be autoclaved to decontaminate

-Cell Culture Media, Blood and Body Fluids or Solid Media

-- All materials contaminated with agents used BSL-2, or lower practices must be packed in a clear autoclave bag.
-Autoclave or chemically decontaminate and transfer into disposable labware box/solid waste. - All materials contaminated with agents used at BSL-3 or BSL-2/3 practices must be packed as MPW after decontamination - Decontaminate chemically or by autoclaving. - For chemical decontamination, use an appropriate chemical decontaminant following manufacturer's directions - Let stand for 30 minutes - Decontaminated fluid must be collected as chemical waste and called for pick up by Chemical Waste Services - Dispose of empty decontaminated cell culture vessel in Disposable Labware & Broken Glass box
+The MPW Box ("Burn Box") Use MPW Box Kit ONLY for MPW The MPW box kits (five boxes, ten bags, and plastic bag closures ties) are available from the NIH Self-Service Store and NIH Stock Catalog (NSN-8115-00-L04-0680).
+Use 2 bags per box for double containment The MPW box MUST NOT be used for disposal of general waste such as soda cans, papers, cardboard, bottles, etc., or for storage or moving laboratory equipment, office equipment, or household items The MPW box MUST NOT contain free liquids Only use the two black plastic bags that come with the MPW box Only use NIH authorized MPW box.
+Please contact DEP (301) 496-7990 for any questions and concerns Packing Procedure A filled MPW box should weigh NO MORE than 40 pounds or be no more than 3/4 full Close each bag SEPARATELY.
+Twist plastic bag at the top, bend the twisted portion to form a loop, and seal using the plastic bag closure tie Close the box.
+Fold Flap A down into the box, fold the B Flaps over Flap A, push Flap C down to lock with Flap A PRINT your building, room number, and waste type (pathological or non-pathological) on the box top label area "Sharps" (needles, syringes, scalpel/ razor blades, microfine pipette tips, etc.) Waste Management Procedures Do not recap, bend, remove, or clip needles Place intact needles and syringes in the sharps container: (small: NSN-6530-01-294-2865; medium: NSN-6530-01-274-5099).
+Do not use large sharps containers that may not fit in an MPW Box Fill 3/4 full, snap the lid closed, and discard container in an MPW box Do not compress or pack down materials in container Items or apparatus that require a large sharp box, please contact DEP for the guidance (E.g., Da Vinci Surgical Apparatus).
+Contact DEP for assistance for safe and proper disposal of sharps (needles & syringes) for personal use at work.
+Labware Chemical decontamination Submerge the labware for 30 minutes in an appropriate disinfectant solution Collect disinfectant solution as chemical waste.
+It is prohibited to discard the disinfectant solution down the sink drain Discard labware in Disposable Labware & Broken Glass box If glassware/labware cannot be chemically decontaminated, it must be autoclaved to decontaminate Cell Culture Media, Blood and Body Fluids or Solid Media All materials contaminated with agents used BSL-2, or lower practices must be packed in a clear autoclave bag.
+Autoclave or chemically decontaminate and transfer into disposable labware box/solid waste.
+All materials contaminated with agents used at BSL-3 or BSL-2/3 practices must be packed as MPW after decontamination Decontaminate chemically or by autoclaving.
+For chemical decontamination, use an appropriate chemical decontaminant following manufacturer's directions Let stand for 30 minutes Decontaminated fluid must be collected as chemical waste and called for pick up by Chemical Waste Services Dispose of empty decontaminated cell culture vessel in Disposable Labware & Broken Glass box MPW Totes Program • DEP has started a new MPW Totes program for the NIH animal facilities, which allows collecting a larger volume of medical pathological waste and thus reducing the frequency of waste collection pickups.
+In addition, this program provides a cost savings to the institute through the elimination of MPW box purchases as well as incineration cost savings via reduced MPW weight.
+Please contact DEP for more information.